Here are some examples of Archway Heritage’s work, illustrating the wide range of projects we have worked on:

 Client need: a set of documents outlining which minor alterations may be implemented without having to apply for listed building consent, which requires research about significance, consultation, an understanding of what tenants might wish to change and integrating all aspects of site management into the conservation management plan

-Solution delivered in response
+Solution delivered in response:

 - understood that the streamlining of the planning permission process is key to the efficient running and maintenance of this extensive property which will cater to a large number of residents in addition to members of the public

-Archway Heritage was chosen because we
+Archway Heritage was chosen because:

 - ongoing and timely support and advice during the upgrade of facilities